Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Now, while I was back on the horse, I soon realized that the table saw wasn’t the only troublemaker in the workshop.
 Let’s not get started on the jointer.
 Picture me, a newbie, taking a piece of pine—the kind you use for framing—and thinking I could just “go for it.”
 But let me tell you, that thing is a beast.
 It’s like a beast wearing a tuxedo, all shiny and regal, but if you’re not careful, it can bite.

 Once, I was feeding a piece of wood in, and wouldn’t you know it, I got distracted by some wild thought—probably about which stain would match the coffee table best—and I misjudged the feed rate.
 The noise was something like a sick cat screeching, and I swear I almost broke something in my heart listening to it.
-I pulled my hands away just in time, probably the air blue with some choice words that would make my mother gasp.
+I pulled my hands away just in time, probably turning the air blue with some choice words that would make my mother gasp.

-Later, I learned the importance of not just following the but also listening to my gut.
+Later, I learned the importance of not just following the manual but also listening to my gut.
 You’ve gotta ease into these machines as if they were like a first date—not rush it, you know?

 A Warm Takeaway